amicable’s guide to financial separation when you divorce or legally separate in England and Wales

-Save time, energy and money by considering the principals for financial separation before the details bog you down.
+Save time, energy and money by considering the principles for financial separation before the details bog you down.
 Reaching a fair financial split when you divorce or separate can be challenging, the advice below will help you to split your finances whilst remaining amicable.

 What is financial separation?